 The Doctor of Paediatric Dentistry is offered on a full-time and part-time basis.
+The programme will normally commence in September or October.

-The standard period of study for the full-time programme is 3 years and for the part-time programme is 5 years.
+The standard period of study for the full-time programme: 3 years

+The standard period of study for part-time programme: 5 years

 The maximum period before submission of the thesis is 4 years for the full-time and 7 years for the part-time programme.

-The programme will normally commence in September or October.

-Admission

-1. The following may be accepted as candidates for the degree of Doctor of Paediatric Dentistry:

-Graduates of an approved university or equivalent institution who have been awarded at the appropriate standard an Honours degree of Bachelor in Dentistry (BChD/MChD or BDS equivalent).

-Applicants should also have postgraduate experience equivalent to two years full-time clinical practice.

-Graduates seeking a Certificate of Completion of Specialist Training (CCST), in order to be eligible to register on the General Dental

-Council's (GDC) Specialist Lists, must be accepted onto the programme as a Specialist Registrar (SpR) with an NTN (National Training Number).
-Providing all necessary requirements are met, such individuals are then eligible to undertake training for the relevant Royal College Memberships.

-- 2. Where the applicant's first language is not English, applicants for admission to the programme leading to the award of the degree of Doctor of Paediatric Dentistry must, before they can be admitted to the University, provide evidence that they have obtained an IELTS band score 7.0 (with not less than 6.5 in Listening, Reading, Speaking and Writing skills); - 3.
-Candidates will in the first instance be accepted as provisional DPaedDent candidates. - 4.
+- 1. The following may be accepted as candidates for the degree of Doctor of Paediatric Dentistry: - Graduates of an approved university or equivalent institution who have been awarded at the appropriate standard an Honours degree of Bachelor in Dentistry (BChD/MChD or BDS equivalent). - Applicants should also have postgraduate experience equivalent to two years full-time clinical practice. - Graduates seeking a Certificate of Completion of Specialist Training (CCST), in order to be eligible to register on the General Dental Council's (GDC) Specialist Lists, must be accepted onto the programme as a Specialist Registrar (SpR) with an NTN (National Training Number).
+Providing all necessary requirements are met, such individuals are then eligible to undertake training for the relevant Royal College Memberships. - 2.
+Where the applicant's first language is not English, applicants for a dmission to the programme leading to the award of the degree of Doctor of Paediatric Dentistry must, before they can be admitted to the University, provide evidence that they have obtained an IELTS band score 7.0 (with not less than 6.5 in Listening, Reading, Speaking and Writing skills)

+Programme

+- 3. Candidates will in the first instance be accepted as provisional DPaedDent candidates. - 4.
 On entry to the programme every candidate will be assigned a research supervisor (normally 2) and a clinical supervisor: in most cases one of the research supervisors will also fulfil the role of the clinical supervisor.